JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/compute.md

 Here, we will define a simple function, that will take as input several `YAXArrays`.
 But first, let's load the necessary packages.

 ````@example mapCube
+using YAXArrays, Zarr
-using YAXArrays: YAXArrays as YAX, YAXArrays, Zarr
+using YAXArrays: YAXArrays as YAX
 using Dates
 ````